stevearrants/style/docs/avoidduplication.md

 just decide the first one they found is correct, or the one with the latest date, or the file found in a specific folder.

-You may have hundreds of file folders on many, many servers at your organization.
+At SJS we have hundreds of file folders on many, many servers.
 That's a lot of content needlessly duplicated.
 Consolidate.
 Direct the reader to the right location &mdash; ask someone if you aren't sure.

 Before you start writing, check to see it hasn't already been written.
-Ask someone!
+Ask someone.